 Snipping Tool is out, Snip & Sketch is in

-The latest feature update introduces New Screenshot Utility (snip & sketch app) With Annotation Tools that make easier to take a screenshot of a section of your screen, a single window, or your entire screen.
+The latest feature update introduces New Screenshot Utility (snip & sketch app) With Annotation Tools that make it easier to take a screenshot of a section of your screen, a single window, or your entire screen.
 You can press Windows+Shift+S to access the tool, However, there’s a setting under Settings > Ease of Access > Keyboard that makes the new tool appear when you press the Print Screen key on your keyboard.

 Once you’ve taken a screenshot, the new Snip & Sketch tool lets you draw on it and add annotations, including arrows and highlights.
 Also, the new Snip & Sketch tool automatically adds your screenshot to the clipboard, which can streamline your screenshot-sharing process.